ZKBitcoinToken/Linux-CPU-GPU-zkBitcoin-Miner/README.md

 # zkBitcoin-Mainnet-Linux-Miner
-# Installing Script on Linux
+# Installing Script on Ubuntu 18 & 20 please see other repsoitory for Ubuntu 22 & 24

 Go to download Folder and
 run 'sh install-deps.sh' to install dependencies.